luclemo/jekyll-starter/README.md

 ### Do I need Gulp … Grunt … PostCSS … la-la-la ? 👯

-- Nope.
+Nope.
 If all you're after is livereload and autoprefixing, it just works out of the box.
 However, you can definitely add/replace with your tooling of choice.
+This is just a starting point; go wild.

+---

 ## Getting started 🚦